Skip to main content

 Doubling Their Impact in Two Years

-Cheri Garcia, founder of Cornbread Hustle —the 2020 Social Innovator of the Year—says the organization has both expanded and deepened its impact since going through the Accelerator.
-Garcia and her team have launched new initiatives and formed strategic partnerships, enabling them to more than double the number of individuals they serve in just two years.
+Cheri Norris, founder of Cornbread Hustle —the 2020 Social Innovator of the Year—says the organization has both expanded and deepened its impact since going through the Accelerator.
+Norris and her team have launched new initiatives and formed strategic partnerships, enabling them to more than double the number of individuals they serve in just two years.

 The Social Innovation Accelerator is supported by some of our region’s most successful, impactful and innovative corporations, each of which is committed to building a brighter future for North Texas by fueling progress in the areas of education, income and health.